 Students who successfully pursue this new degree will emerge prepared with academic, clinical and research experience in preparation for the credentials of Registration as an Art Therapist (ATR) according to the educational guidelines established by the American Art Therapy Association (AATA), and Licensure as a Mental Health Counselor (LMHC).

-Positioned within the urban campus Indiana University Purdue University-Indianapolis (IUPUI) and built in partnership with the Indiana University School of Medicine, this two-year, full-time residential program is the only one of its kind in the state of Indiana.
+Positioned within the urban campus Indiana University Purdue University-Indianapolis (IUPUI), this two-year, full-time residential program is the only one of its kind in the state of Indiana.
 The program provides a foundation in art therapy where the general concepts of science, art and the creative process are understood and applied in a therapeutic context.

 This program is supported through a partnership with Riley Hospital for Children.
 Students are required to engage in clinical training within the IU Health system and surrounding Indianapolis community as a part of their coursework.